TaylorDelta/RoombaRos2Control/README.md

 # Roomba Hardware Interface and ROS2 Controller

 This project implements a ROS2 hardware interface and controller for the iRobot® Roomba® using the Serial Command Interface (SCI) specification.
-It provides a seamless way to control Roomba's movement via the Joint Trajectory Controller in ROS2.
+It provides a seamless way to control Roomba's movement via the Forward Velocity Controller in ROS2.

 ## Features